 It doesn’t make the interface look a whole lot different, and it doesn’t use any fancy animations, it just creates an almost retro style which looks neater and more sophisticated than many other competing themes.Pinko theme for APUS Launcher

 Music Life is an unashamedly colorful theme inspired by graffiti art.
-There are a number of icons with custom street-art style designs, and even the ones which haven't been created from the ground up don’t look too out of place thanks to the clever paint splash drop shadows on them.
+There are a number of icons with custom street-art style designs, and the paint splash drop shadows added to all of your pre-existing icons look very cool.

-The stock white Android Clock icon doesn’t is a fraction unclear against the white background, and be warned that Go Launcher throws a lot of ads at you and tries to make you download a whole bunch of stuff.
+The stock white Android Clock icon is a fraction unclear against the white background, and be warned that Go Launcher throws a lot of ads and bloatware at you.
 If you're okay with that, make sure you give it a go.

 One of the best lockscreen themes right now is Album.
 It works with Go Locker, and transforms your lockscreen into a map of tiles.
 Not only do these look good from an aesthetic standpoint, but these tiles are functional too.